2026 Vault Rankings

 Labor, Layups, and Lead Passes

-Proskauer lawyers are leaders in labor and employment, consistently ranking in the top 10 of Vault’s practice area ranking.
-Among the areas the firm covers are employee benefits and executive compensation, employment counseling, employment litigation and class actions, labor/management relations, non-compete and trade secrets, strategic corporate planning, and whistleblowers.
-The firm gets its insights into the blog-o-sphere through its Law and the Workplace blog and even has a podcast on employee benefits and executive compensation.
+Proskauer lawyers are leaders in labor and employment, and the firm consistently ranks in the top 10 of Vault’s Practice Area rankings.
+The firm covers employee benefits, executive compensation, employment counseling, employment litigation and class actions, labor-management relations, noncompete and trade secrets, strategic corporate planning, and whistleblowers.
+The firm gets its insights into the blogosphere through its Law and the Workplace blog and even has a podcast on employee benefits and executive compensation.

-Proskauer is officially the king of media, entertainment, and sports—the firm holds the No. 1 spot in Vault’s Media, Entertainment, & Sports ranking.
+Proskauer is officially the king of media, entertainment, and sports.
+The firm holds the No. 1 spot in Vault’s Media, Entertainment & Sports rankings, and clients include MLB, the NFL, the NHL, and the NBA.
 The firm’s sports law practice began in 1963, thanks to partner George Gallantz, who represented a young organization called the National Basketball Association.
-Three years later, an attorney named David Stern joined the firm—Stern went on to serve as the NBA’s counsel, executive vice president, and, finally, commissioner (he retired in February 2014).
-The firm also counts Gary Bettman, commissioner of the National Hockey League, among its notable alumni.
-The firm’s sports-related experience includes everything from M&A and financing to stadium negotiations and collective bargaining to employment and litigation to IP and licensing—and that’s just the tip of a very big iceberg.
+Three years later, an attorney named David Stern joined the firm.
+Stern went on to serve as counsel to the NBA, Executive Vice President, and finally, Commissioner (he retired in February 2014).
+The firm also counts Gary Bettman, Commissioner of the NHL, among its notable alumni.
+The firm’s sports-related experience includes everything from M&A, financing, and stadium negotiations to collective bargaining, employment, litigation, intellectual property (IP), and licensing.

-Beyond labor and sports, Proskauer boasts a nationally recognized Private Investment Funds group, as well as litigators who handle cutting-edge intellectual property matters and defend major white collar cases.
+Beyond labor and sports, Proskauer boasts a nationally recognized private investment funds group, as well as litigators who handle cutting-edge IP matters and defend major white collar cases.

 You May Have Heard of Them

 Proskauer shines across its practice areas.
-It’s fitting that the firm’s client roster glitters, too.
-Among the firm’s clients are Ardian, JP Morgan, Bank of America, Tiffany, Neuberger Berman, all of the major sports leagues, Burberry, Barney’s, Coca-Cola, Creative Artists Agency, Church & Dwight, Diageo, Hermès, Hulu, Johnson & Johnson, Sony Pictures, the Broadway League, MoMA, Neiman Marcus, T-Mobile, MetLife, The New York Times, and the New York Stock Exchange.
+It’s fitting that the firm’s client roster glitters too.
+The firm’s clients include Ardian, J.P.
+Morgan, Bank of America, Tiffany, Neuberger Berman, all the major sports leagues, Burberry, Barney’s, Coca-Cola, Creative Artists Agency, Church & Dwight, Diageo, Hermès, Hulu, Johnson & Johnson, Sony Pictures, the Broadway League, MoMA, Neiman Marcus, T-Mobile, MetLife, The New York Times, and the New York Stock Exchange.

 News & Awards

-- Best Place to Work for LGBTQ Equality—Human Rights Campaign
+- Best Place to Work for LGBTQ+ Equality for five years, 2025—Human Rights Campaign

 11 Times Square